RL449/SonarAnalysis/README.md

 - Autocorrelation

-The user specified the following parameters:
+The user specifies the following parameters:

 - Input directory